sgoldenlab/simba/docs/temp_3.md

 Once complete, click `RUN`.
 SimBA will copy the files prior to applying to rules into the `project_folder/csv/machine_results/Prior_to_mutual_exclusivity_datetime_stamp` sub-directory.
 The new files, with the corrected classifications, are then saved in the  `project_folder/csv/machine_results/` directory.

-> Note: If you tick **all** three behaviors in the example above (Attack, Sniffing AND Rearing), then SimBA will correct classifications in frames where the three behaviors are co-occuring and will **not** correct behaviors when **only** two of the behaviors are co-occuring.
+> Note: If you tick **all** three behaviors in the example above (Attack, Sniffing AND Rearing), then SimBA will correct classifications in frames where all three behaviors are co-occuring.
+SimBA will **not** correct behaviors when **only** two of the behaviors are co-occuring.

 ### Scenario 2: When several mutually exclusive classifications are occuring in a given frame, set a defined classifier to present and the others to absent (regardless of classification probabilities).